SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: The Proposed SCOPE Framework

 \section{The Proposed SCOPE Framework}

 In this section, we present the SCOPE (Satisfaction-driven Coverage Optimization via Perimeter Extraction) framework.
-The primary objective is to determine the optimal 3D coordinates $\mathcal{U}=\{\mathbf{u}_1, \dots, \mathbf{u}_K\}$ and user association $\mathcal{M}$ to maximize the user satisfaction rate while satisfying the backhaul capacity and geometric constraints defined in Section~\ref{sec:system_model}.
+The primary objective is to determine the optimal 3D coordinates $\mathbf{U}=\{\mathbf{u}_1, \dots, \mathbf{u}_K\}$ and the user association matrix $\mathbf{M}$ to maximize the user satisfaction rate while satisfying the backhaul capacity and geometric constraints defined in Section~\ref{sec:system_model}.

-SCOPE operates on a ``peeling'' strategy derived from computational geometry.
-It iteratively identifies users on the boundary of the uncovered set, clusters them based on density constraints, and computes the optimal UAV altitude using the Smallest Enclosing Circle (SEC) algorithm.
+SCOPE operates on a peeling strategy derived from computational geometry.
+It iteratively identifies users on the boundary of the uncovered set, clusters them based on density constraints, and computes the optimal UAV altitude using the SEC algorithm.